raspberrypilearning/llm-rpi/en/step_3.md

 --- task ---

-Interact with the model by asking it questions, requesting it to write a poem or story, or simply having a chat.
+Interact with the model by asking it questions, requesting it to write a poem or story, or as a study aid.

 ![Screenshot of a black background with white text displaying a short, funny poem about skibidi.
 Whatever that is.](images/skibidi.png)